 The reason OKRs are a step up from MBO is because they incorporate Key Results.
 While the Objective informs the “what” in what you’re trying to achieve, the Key Results inform the “how” in how you’ll achieve it.

-Key Results are measureable steps, often containing numbers, which break down the Objective into more achievable parts.
+Key Results are measurable steps, often containing numbers, which break down the Objective into more achievable parts.
 They can be qualitative (measured by complete/incomplete), or quantitative (measured by number of units, monetary value, or percent of completion).
 Since KRs spell out exactly how an Objective will be completed, they enhance clarity and focus, which drives better performance.

 #3 - Have Employees Set Independent Goals